5 Ways to Get Your Church Emails Opened and Read

 Everyone likes to be found: that’s why Church SEO is important.
-Especially being found on Google (or Yahoo, Bing, etc.) — it’s cheap and where most people look to find websites like yours.
+Especially being found on Google (or Yahoo, Bing, etc.) — it’s cheap and where most people look to find websites.

 The average seeker doesn’t go past the second page of search results.
 So it’s imperative to get high on the organic (non-paid) results.
 Or the alternative is to pay for the placement at the top or to the right.
 And that can get expensive.